 Although coffee is very popular, there are lots of alternatives to it.
 Coffee is very acidic and very inflammatory to our bodies, so it’s a good idea to try to cut down the amount you consume every day.
-Americans consume 400 million cups of coffee per day.
-This is equivalent to 146 billion cups of coffee a year.
+Americans consume 400 million cups of coffee per day: that's equivalent to 146 billion cups of coffee per year.

 The majority of coffee consumed in the day, about 65%, is consumed in the morning, at breakfast time.
-55% of coffee drinkers reported that they would rather gain 10 pounds than give up coffee for life.
-Interestingly enough, 52% of coffee drinkers would rather go without a shower in the morning than go without coffee.
-49% of coffee drinkers would rather give up their cell phone for an entire month than go without coffee.
+Fifty-five percent of coffee drinkers reported that they would rather gain 10 pounds than give up coffee for life.
+Interestingly enough, 52% of coffee drinkers would rather go without a shower in the morning than go without coffee, while 49% of coffee drinkers would rather give up their cell phone for an entire month than go without coffee.

 On average, an American spends $1,110 on coffee each year, translating to approximately $3 each day.